top of page

 I've also discussed it in this video:

-What is motor control?
+What is neuromuscular control?

-A simple definition of motor control is how well your brain and nerves control your muscle contractions.
+A simple definition of neromusclar or motor control is how well your brain and nerves control your muscle contractions.
 Evidence is accumulating that a person who has a tendinopathy shows altered or decreased motor control in the affected limb (and sometimes even in the unaffected limb) compared with people with healthy tendons and that this can persist even once they return to sport.

 What we don’t know is whether the decreased motor control is a part of the cause or whether it developed as a result of the injury.